martabal/killall-rs/README.md

 - regexp
 - kill process running as user
 - wait for process to die
-- proceses in the same namespace
+- processes in the same namespace